sriiikar/M1_Prj/2_Architecture/Structure Diagrams/README.md

 # Structure Diagrams

-## Add all the Structure Diagrams implemented
+## Flowchart explaining the working of the game is uploaded for reference